-Here you will find answers to the most frequently asked Rubix ML questions.
+Here you will find answers to the most frequently asked questions.

 What environment (SAPI) should I run Rubix ML in?#

-All Rubix ML programs are designed to run from the PHP command line interface (CLI).
+All Rubix ML projects are designed to run from the PHP command line interface (CLI).
 The reason almost always boils down to performance and memory consumption.

-If you want to serve your Rubix ML models in production then you can use the Server library to spin up an optimized standalone model server.
+If you would like to serve your models in production, then you can use the Server library to spin up an optimized standalone model server.

 To run your script using the PHP command line interface (CLI), open a terminal window and enter: